ALTER PROCEDURE(7) PostgreSQL 16.7 Documentation ALTER PROCEDURE(7)

 COMPATIBILITY

-This statement is partially compatible with the ALTER PROCEDURE statement
+This statement is partially compatible with the ALTER PROCEDURE

-to be modified, but does not provide the ability to rename a procedure,
+procedure to be modified, but does not provide the ability to rename a

-optional in PostgreSQL.
+word, which is optional in PostgreSQL.

 SEE ALSO